Soft-Lunch/TempName/README.md

 Hope you have fun!

 Except for the audio everything is made by us (including all the art).
-This project has been done by five catalan students of CITM - UPC (Terrasa, Spain).
+This project has been done by five last year students of the Design and Development of Videogames bachelor's degree in CITM - UPC (Terrasa, Spain).

 ![](01_game.jfif)